shreni123/docs-csm/operations/security_and_authentication/Audit_Logs.md

    * Post-install

-     If a system is installed, audit logging can be enabled via the Boot Script Service (BSS).
+     If a system is installed, audit logging can be enabled through the Boot Script Service (BSS).

      * `ncn-mgmt-node-auditing-enabled`
      * `k8s-api-auditing-enabled`